pyequion/pyequion2/docs/tutorials.rst

 .. code-block:: python
    :linenos:

-   from pyequion import EquilibriumSystem #Import the necessary module eqsys = EquilibriumSystem(['CaCl2', 'NaHCO3']) #We set up the feed components of our system molal_balance = {'Ca':0.028, 'C':0.065, 'Na':0.065, 'Cl':0.056} #Set up the balances TK = 298.15 #Temperature in Kelvin
+   from pyequion2 import EquilibriumSystem #Import the necessary module eqsys = EquilibriumSystem(['CaCl2', 'NaHCO3']) #We set up the feed components of our system molal_balance = {'Ca':0.028, 'C':0.065, 'Na':0.065, 'Cl':0.056} #Set up the balances
+   TK = 298.15 #Temperature in Kelvin